-The support team liaise with pastoral tutors, senior management, curriculum teams, external agencies, parents and partner schools to provide effective seamless transition.
-Support is available for study skills, grammar, coursework, exam technique, essay writing, note taking and emotional support, one to one support is available for students with specific needs.
+The support team liaises with pastoral tutors, senior management, curriculum teams, external agencies, parents and partner schools to provide effective seamless transition.
+Support is available for study skills, grammar, coursework, exam technique, essay writing, note taking and emotional support; one-to-one support is available for students with specific needs.
 We work in partnership with teaching staff to provide a holistic approach to supporting students, which is regularly reviewed and our aim, is to raise aspirations and guide you towards independence.

 There are lots of ways that we help support students at College.
 Other support includes:

 - A trained counsellor that you can discuss concerns you might have.

 - Specialist youth workers visit the College every week for someone to talk to in confidence